hansungk/ruse/README.md

 ## todo

 * rewrite AST for array len/buf
-  * put next/prev pointer in AST node to enable in-place rewriting
-  * rewrite vardecl = initexpr
   * remove gen_array_buf
+  * prev pointer in AST?
 * merge unaryexpr and typeexpr parsing
   * for something like `alloc([]int, 42)`, you don't know if the arguments are expression or a type until the semantic phase.
 So in the parsing stage